Borewit/music-metadata/README.md

    }
    ```

+### Using music-metadata with TypeScript and module-resolution set to bundler.

+If the TypeScript compiler option [`moduleResolution`](https://www.typescriptlang.org/tsconfig/#moduleResolution)
+is set to `"bundler"`, it does not set the ECMAScript `"node"` condition, causing the Node specific function fail to import.

+This is the case using Next.js.
+See [issue #2370](https://github.com/Borewit/music-metadata/issues/2370) how to resolve that.

 ## Licence

 This project is licensed under the [MIT License](LICENSE.txt).
 Feel free to use, modify, and distribute as needed.